deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 ![](figures/figures_11_0.png)

-> 🔼 The figure shows examples of image captioning results, visualizing the model's decisions on which image features to use at each layer for different scales.
+> 🔼 The figure shows examples of image captioning results, visualizing the adaptive fusion module's feature dropping decisions for two different image scales.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 3.
 Visualization of image captioning results with LLaMA-7B.
 In each row, the left figure is the original image, while the middle and right figures demonstrate the dropping decisions for features at two different scales.